-We typically use two different varities of tubing in our floor loops.
-A PEX line (cross-linked Polyethylene).
-This product is typically used in slab or thin-slab applications, but can also be installed under a frame floor with the use of heat transfer plates or clips.
+We typically use two different varieties of tubing in our floor loops.
+A PEX line (cross-linked Polyethylene) is typically used in slab or thin-slab applications, but can also be installed under a frame floor with the use of heat transfer plates or clips.

 For under joist or where complex bends are needed like stairs in a snow and ice melt system we us Watts Radiant’s Onix tubing.
 It’s the most diversified product in the market today.
-It is the only product that can be installed under a frame floor with no additional accessories required (no heat transfer plates, no special clips).
+It is the only product that can be installed under a frame floor with no additional accessories required meaning no heat transfer plates and no special clips.
 Since the Onix does not expand or contract with temperature changes, it is the quietest system around.

 As long as the tubing chosen is installed properly and per the manufacture’s recommendations, the radiant heat system will perform beyond expectations.

 Regular forced air heating thermostats are not well suited to operating radiant floor heating systems.
-These thermostats turn on the radiant floor when the air is below the temperature setting, and shut off when it’s above the temperature setting.
-The result is the floor tends to shoot past the air heating temperature when heating and then does not turn back on until the floor temperature is cold.
-It can be quite unpleasant riding this temperature rollercoaster!
+These thermostats turn on the heated floor when the air is below the temperature setting, and shut off when it’s above the temperature setting.
+The result is that the heat of the floor tends to shoot past the air heating temperature, and then does not turn back on until the floor temperature is cold.
+It can be quite unpleasant riding this temperature rollercoaster.